Wizards, minus their coach and star guard, simply can’t stop the Blazers

 Holiday quickly hit a pair of three-pointers after checking in at the start of the fourth quarter and finished with 10 points.

-“I was just looking for a jolt to try to change the game a little bit and he provided it,” Delaney said.
-“Unfortunately, probably a little too late, but I love what he brought.”
+“I was just looking for a jolt to try to change the game a little bit and he provided it,” Delany said.
+“Unfortunately, probably a little too late, but I love what he brought to the table.”

-Anfernee Simons
+Simons sets pace

 Simons carved up the Wizards in the first half.
 The former first-round pick took advantage of weak perimeter defense to shoot a ridiculous 7 for 10 from beyond the arc and rack up 26 points.